 Case study: Volleyball World

-The FIVB is a long-standing client of Deltatre’s.
+They’re a long-standing client of Deltatre’s.
 They use our Forge content management system and we provide them with design and digital strategy services.

 Starting point

-We audited the site, looking for ways to surface video.
+I audited the site, looking for ways to surface video.

 I like to use a ‘show don’t tell’ approach for decks like this.

-Hence we included lots of examples from reference sites to focus discussion
+Hence we included lots of examples from reference sites to focus discussion.

 However the audit had exposed deeper issues which were impacting on the whole user experience, not just the ability to promote the new video offer.